p0sel0k/evolved.lua/ROADMAP.md

 ## Backlog

 - validate operation sources in the debug mode
-- should set/assign/insert return a constructed component?
+- should set/assign/insert return a constructed component? (or remove ctors at all?)
 - can we pass systems and groups to the process function?
 - builders should be rewritten :/
 - add DUPLICATE fragment trait